Alfred, Lord Tennyson: Early life

 His father, George Clayton Tennyson, was an Anglican clergyman who served as rector of Somersby (1807–1831), also rector of Benniworth (1802–1831) and Bag Enderby, and vicar of Grimsby (1815).
 He raised a large family and "was a man of superior abilities and varied attainments, who tried his hand with fair success in architecture, painting, music, and poetry.
 He was comfortably well off for a country clergyman, and his shrewd money management enabled the family to spend summers at Mablethorpe and Skegness on the eastern coast of England".
-George Clayton Tennyson was the elder son of the attorney and member of Parliament George Tennyson, JP, DL, of Bayons Manor and Usselby Hall, who had also inherited the estates of his mother's family, the Claytons, and married Mary, daughter and heiress of John Turner, of Caistor, Lincolnshire.
+George Clayton Tennyson was the elder son of the attorney and member of Parliament George Tennyson, of Bayons Manor and Usselby Hall, who had also inherited the estates of his mother's family, the Claytons, and married Mary, daughter and heiress of John Turner, of Caistor, Lincolnshire.
 George Clayton Tennyson was however pushed into a career in the church and passed over as heir in favour of his younger brother Charles.
 Their mother, Elizabeth, was the daughter of Stephen Fytche, vicar of St James' Church, Louth (1764), and rector of Withcall (1780), a small village between Horncastle and Louth.
 Tennyson's father "carefully attended to the education and training of his children".

 Tennyson, recalling the poetic influences of his youth, said, "as a boy I was an enormous admirer of Byron."
 Tennyson and two of his elder brothers were writing poetry in their teens, and a collection of poems by all three was published locally when Alfred was 17.
 One of those brothers, Charles Tennyson Turner, later married Louisa Sellwood, the younger sister of Alfred's future wife; the other was Frederick Tennyson.
 Another of Tennyson's brothers, Edward Tennyson, was institutionalised at a private asylum.

 The psychologist William James, in his book The Varieties of Religious Experience, quoted Tennyson concerning a type of experience with which Tennyson was familiar: A kind of waking trance I have frequently had, quite up from boyhood, when I have been all alone.
 This has often come upon me through repeating my own name.
 All at once, as it were out of the intensity of the consciousness of individuality, individuality itself seemed to dissolve and fade away into boundless being, and this was not a confused state but the clearest, the surest of the sure, utterly beyond words…